King, Ontario: History

 Early settlements in the area developed primarily around gristmills and sawmills.
 These were important economic engines in the region during the 19th century, which resulted in the establishment of other communities and businesses nearby.
 By 1842, there were eight grist mills and 12 saw mills in King.
 Some settlements have since been abandoned, or are no longer communities per se, including Bell's Lake, Davis Corners, and King Ridge.

 In 1971, with the formation of the Regional Municipality of York and dissolution of York County, the township's boundaries were changed, shifting west by one concession from Yonge Street to Bathurst Street, and north by one lot from the King-Vaughan town line.

-In 2017, the township lent its name to the Barenaked Ladies song "Township of King," written by band member Kevin Hearn.
+In 2017, the township lent its name to the Barenaked Ladies song "Township of King", written by band member Kevin Hearn.
+The lyrics allude to the construction of Canada's Wonderland, which is actually located in the City of Vaughan, several kilometres south of the Township of King's southern boundary.